×

 What do expats in Puerto Viejo appreciate most about the local culture?

 "Expats in Puerto Viejo often appreciate the laid-back and relaxed lifestyle, often referred to as "Pura Vida", that is deeply ingrained in the local culture.
 They also value the warm and welcoming nature of the local people, who are known for their friendliness and hospitality.
 The rich biodiversity and natural beauty of the area, from its lush rainforests to its pristine beaches, is another aspect of the local culture that expats greatly appreciate.
 The local cuisine, which is a unique blend of Caribbean and Costa Rican flavors, is also highly appreciated by expats.
 Additionally, the vibrant music and dance culture, particularly reggae and calypso, is something that expats in Puerto Viejo find very enjoyable.
 The strong sense of community and the importance placed on family and relationships in the local culture is another aspect that expats find very appealing.
-Lastly, expats appreciate the commitment of locals to sustainability and eco-friendly practices, which is evident in the numerous eco-lodges and conservation efforts in the area," wrote a member in Puerto Viejo.
+Lastly, expats appreciate the commitment of locals to sustainability and eco-friendly practices, which is evident in the numerous eco-lodges and conservation efforts in the area," wrote one member in Puerto Viejo.

 What do expats find most challenging?